 4. Don’t procrastinate.
 Your short game is where you have the greatest opportunity to reduce your score.
 I invite you to take my Shortgame 1 Class or a private lesson at the Palmetto Dunes Golf Academy, which will help you refine your skills.
 Most students say after the lesson, “Why didn’t I do this year ago?”

 5. Think positive.
 So much of golf is mental and psychological.
 Feed relaxed, affirmative thoughts to your subconscious mind in order to maximize your swing.
 If you choose encouraging messages to guide you and apply solid fundamentals to your game, you’ll be able to succeed.
 Try our Mental Golf Workshop Class to make the most of your game.

-October is one of my favorite months of the year in the Lowcountry.
+Fall and Winter are one of my favorite times of the year in the Lowcountry.
 It is not too hot or too cool.
 You still need to stay hydrated, wear a hat and apply high-SPF sunscreen.